-Some common home construction questions
+Some common home renovation and construction questions

 What about building a new home vs. renovating an existing house?

 There are few open lots available on the North Shore.
 Even if you want to build a new home, you may have to buy a lot with a house already on it.
 And if the foundation and geo-technicals (soil and drainage) are okay, it can be less expensive to renovate based on the existing structure.

 As well, there are new set-back bylaws that will apply to a newly built home and could mean it will have to be smaller or not situated where you want it on the lot.

 Also, if the home is not too old, a renovation can often let you avoid some of the high-cost plumbing and electrical work.

 Usually.
 Keep in mind that you probably have champagne tastes and would prefer to maintain a beer budget.